lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 #### **includes()**

-Returns boolean indicating whether array includes specified element.
+Returns boolean indicating whether array includes the specified element.
 Search range can be modified via optional `fromIndex`.
 Negative `fromIndex` is calculated from the end of the array.

 ```javascript
 array.includes(element, ?fromIndex);